Simon-Cao909/Spectra-Analyzer/README.md

    This allows you to fit models in .csv files to your data.
 You can specify a radial velocity range, the directory your files are in, and the pattern to follow for the filenames.
 This will upload all of the models, each shifted to a radial velocity, to the object, and then you can run obj.fit_models() to find the best-fit parameters to your data.
 There is also a way to control how CPU- intensive the calculations will be by setting CPU_usage to 'medium' or 'high'

+--

+# User Friendly Features

+There is a method that can be run with obj.user_friendly_run() to generate an interactive user friendly prompt in the terminal.
+This requires no coding whatsoever, and you only need to follow the prompt.
+That said, this also limits the versatility of the tool.